-You'd be floppin' around like a Raggedy Ann doll.
+WHAT IF YOU DIDN'T HAVE BONES? - You would be floppin' around like a Raggedy Ann doll.
 You wouldn't even be able to stand up, walk or even sit up in a chair.
-Without your bones you'd simply be a pile of organs, guts, skin, water and biochemical goo on the floor.
+Without your bones you would simply be a pile of organs, guts, skin, water and biochemical goo on the floor.
 When your muscles contract, they act as levers and pull on the joint between two bones creating movement.
 Look at your finger and then move it.
 The muscle contracted, pulled on the joint between two small bones and bent your finger.
 If you didn't have bones, a muscle would have nothing to attach itself to.

 By the way, the end of muscles turn to tissue called "tendons" and it is the tendon that actually pulls on the bone. *(See additional picture below.)